LTurret/ArisaMatsuda/README.md

 # ArisaMatsuda

-A python based program that using `discord-py-interactions` hosting a discord bot for server managements.
+A discord bot for private server management.

 ## Configuration